Product Information Graph

 - An organizer class must have a title (name) and may have a description (definition).

-- An organizer class lists one to many classes of properties its instances may have.
+- An organizer class lists zero to many classes of properties its instances may have.

 - An organizer class may define the classes of entities, relationships or organizers, whose instances are eligible to be linked (i.e. organized).
 If none are defined, all entities, relationships and organizers are eligible.